 Duties of Priests and Levites

-1 The Lord said to Aaron, “You and your sons and your ancestral tribe shall bear the iniquity relative to the sanctuary; and you and your sons with you shall bear the iniquity relative to your priesthood.
-2 Bring your brothers (the tribe of Levi, the tribe of your father) with you also, that they may join you, and minister to you when you and your sons minister before the Tent of the Testimony.
-3 They shall keep your charge and the charge of all the tabernacle; only they shall not come near to the sacred vessels of the sanctuary and the altar, so that neither they nor you die.
+1 The Lord said to Aaron, “You and your sons and your father’s house shall bear the iniquity relative to the sanctuary, and you and your sons with you shall bear the iniquity relative to your priesthood.
+2 Bring your brothers; the tribe of Levi, the tribe of your father, with you also, so that they may join you and minister to you when you and your sons minister before the Tent of the Testimony.
+3 They shall keep your charge and the charge of all the tabernacle, only they shall not come near to the sacred vessels of the sanctuary and the altar, so that neither they nor you die.
 4 They shall join you and keep charge of the Tent of Meeting, for all the service of the Tent.
 A stranger shall not come near to you.

 The Priests’ Portion

 8 The Lord spoke to Aaron, “I myself have given you charge of my wave offerings, and all the holy things of the Israelites.
 To you, I have given them by the anointing, and to your sons, through a perpetual ordinance.
-9 This shall be yours of the most holy things from the fire: every offering of theirs; every grain offering of theirs, and every sin offering of theirs, and every trespass offering of theirs, which they shall render to me, shall be most holy for you and for your sons.
+9 This shall be yours of the most holy things from the fire: every grain offering of theirs and every sin offering of theirs and every trespass offering of theirs, which they shall render to me, shall be most holy for you and for your sons.
 10 You shall eat of it like the most holy things.
 Every male shall eat of it.
 It shall be holy to you.

 18 Their meat shall be yours, as the wave offering breast and as the right thigh, it shall be yours.
 19 All the wave offerings of the holy things which the Israelites offer to the Lord, I have given you and your sons and your daughters with you, as a portion forever.
 It is a covenant of salt forever before the Lord to you and to your offspring with you.”